DirectLease/Auth0/README.md

 send the user to the login url (/auth/login) and append ?redirect_to= with your desired URL.
 It can be a local url then you just pass /home or /welcome or external https://www.github.com

-if you want to use the verifcation email and other functions that require tokens You must create an Machine to Machine (M2M) Application in your Auth0 Tenant And enable the Management API on that application with the correct scopes.
+if you want to use the verification email and other functions that require tokens You must create an Machine to Machine (M2M) Application in your Auth0 Tenant And enable the Management API on that application with the correct scopes.